 The following instructions will help you complete the CHP 190:

-Collision/Incident Date: If you do not know the exact date, provide an approximate date.
+Crash/Incident Date: If you do not know the exact date, provide an approximate date.

-Collision/Incident Location: If you do not know the exact location, list as much information as possible.
+Crash/Incident Location: If you do not know the exact location, list as much information as possible.

 Driver or Owner: List the driver or owner of the vehicle.
 If only your property was damaged, please list your name and address.

 Party of Interest: PLEASE CHECK ONLY ONE BOX.
 If you are not sure you are entitled to a copy of the report/investigation, please contact any CHP Area office to verify whether you are a proper Party of Interest.

 Number and Street, City, State, and Zip Code

 Agency/Company: Applies to government entities or insurance companies